 Pro tip: Be careful when the lid pops off as there could be some paint on it.

 Once the paint can is opened, now is the time to mix it.
+Mixing the paint is important as paint components, can and often do, separate.

 To prepare the paint, gently use a paint mixing tool (such as a wooden stick) to churn the paint.

-Step 12: Layout Paint Brushes and Rollers
+12. Layout Kitchen Cabinet Paint Brushes and Rollers

 The final prep step of kitchen cabinet painting is to assemble the painting tools.